MiningMarsh/steamos-extensions/README.md

 ### System Updates

 The steamos update mechanism does not like systemd-sysext to be running, as it creates a read-only overlayfs on `/usr`.
-To solve this problem, `steamos-extension-loader.service` unloads itself when `rauc.service` (the update service) is started.
+To solve this problem, `systemd-sysext.service` unloads itself when `rauc.service` (the update service) is started.
 Unfortunately, `rauc.service` does not unload itself until reboot, which means all extensions are unloaded until reboot.
 Updates that occur during boot-up do not conflict with systemd-sysext, as they occur earlier in the boot process.

 ## Extensions